ayililili/digital-shop-frontend/README.md

 configured in `src/App.tsx`, and the corresponding page components live in `src/pages`.
 Use the navigation links at the top of the app to switch between the Home, Login and Product pages.

+## Error Handling

+Rendering errors are caught by an `ErrorBoundary` component which displays a fallback message instead of breaking the entire app.
+Firebase initialization in `src/firebase.ts` also validates that all required environment variables are present and throws a descriptive error when any are missing.